Overview

 Surgery

 Surgery is the best treatment option for a carcinoid tumor if it has not yet reached an advanced stage.
-The tumor, along with some surrounding normal tissue, is removed surgically to completly remove it.
+The tumor, along with some surrounding normal tissue, is removed surgically to completely remove it.

 Medications